Finland-Sweden Ferries - a Guide for 2025

 Travellers visiting Finland's western coast may wish to cruise from Vaasa, Finland to Umeå, Sweden.
 That is the most practical way to cross the Gulf of Bothnia from Finland to Sweden.
 The journey is short, taking only less than 4 hours.

-M/S Aurora Bothnia is a brand new small ferry.
-It was built in Finland, and its capacity is 800 passengers.
-The ferry offers a comfortable and fast ride from Vaasa, Finland to Umeå in Sweden.
+M/S Aurora Bothnia is a new, compact ferry built in Finland, with a capacity for 800 passengers.
+It provides a comfortable and quick journey from Vaasa, Finland, to Umeå, Sweden.

 Comparison of the Routes